tobiasschmidt89/tobiasschmidt.me/src/posts/deploy-lume-with-github-actions.md

 Each step usually consists of a `name` and an external Action or `run` command.
 The `uses` command loads an external Action---the `with` property can be used for configuration.
 The `run` command allows running a shell command on the server for simple tasks that do not require a script.

-The tasks (or steps) of my Action `yaml` looks like this.
+The tasks (or steps) of my Action `yaml` look like this.
 I added the numbers of the above tasks for reference:

 ```yaml
 (...)